pauli2406/Garlicoin-Mobile-Wallet/README.md

 #### View

-You can now view the app either in a browser at the IP shown in the terminal, or using the [PhoneGap Developer App](http://app.phonegap.com/) on your device(s).
+You can now view the app either in a browser at the IP-Address shown in the terminal, or using the [PhoneGap Developer App](http://app.phonegap.com/) on your device.